 Roasted Red Onion Wedges with Leek Shallot Risotto

 Brrrr!
 Baby it’s cold outside!
 Most of the country will be in the middle of an Artic blast this week and that means it’s time for comfort food.
 Onions are often used in risotto but rarely used as the main ingredient.
-This creamy risotto combines leeks, shallot, red onions and chives and will warm your soul on a winters night.
+This creamy risotto combines leeks, shallot, red onions and chives and will warm your soul on a winter's night.
 This recipe makes extra caramelized onions.
 Extra can be used in quesadillas or tossed with pasta for a quick mid week dinner.
 Short grain, plump rice is best for risotto.
-Carnaroli rice is my first choice because of it’s starch content for creaminess and flavor.
+Carnaroli rice is my first choice because of its starch content for creaminess and flavor.
 Second choice Arborio rice is more commonly available, but is not as starchy.
 If using arborio rice, you must be very careful not to overcook the risotto because arborio rice can turn mushy.
 Do onions make you cry?
-Light a votive candle an keep near your cutting board before you peel or slice your onions!
+Light a votive candle and keep near your cutting board before you peel or slice your onions!